i2p/i2p.www/i2p2www/spec/ecies.rst

 Sessions
 --------

-The current ElGamal/AES+SessionTag protocol is unidirectional.
+The ElGamal/AES+SessionTag protocol is unidirectional.
 At this layer, the receiver doesn't know where a message is from.
 Outbound and inbound sessions are not associated.
 Acknowledgements are out-of-band using a DeliveryStatusMessage (wrapped in a GarlicMessage) in the clove.

-There is substantial inefficiency in a unidirectional protocol.
-Any reply must also use an expensive 'New Session' message.
-This causes higher bandwidth, CPU, and memory usage.

-There are also security weaknesses in a unidirectional protocol.
-All sessions are based on ephemeral-static DH.
-Without a return path, there is no way for Bob to "ratchet" his static key to an ephemeral key.
-Without knowing where a message is from, there's no way to use the received ephemeral key for outbound messages, so the initial reply also uses ephemeral-static DH.

-For this proposal, we define two mechanisms to create a bidirectional protocol - "pairing" and "binding".
+For this specification, we define two mechanisms to create a bidirectional protocol - "pairing" and "binding".
 These mechanisms provide increased efficiency and security.